Shynixn/ShyParticles/docs/wiki/docs/permission.md

 # Permissions Guide

-This guide explains all permission nodes available in ShyScoreboard and how to properly configure them for your server.
-Understanding permissions is crucial for controlling who can see which scoreboards and who can manage them.
+This guide explains all permission nodes available in ShyParticles and how to properly configure them for your server.
+Understanding permissions is crucial for controlling who can manage particle effects and which effects players can access.

 ## 🔐 Permission Levels

-ShyScoreboard uses two permission levels:
+ShyParticles uses two permission levels:

 * **👤 User Level**: Permissions that regular players can have
 * **🛡️ Admin Level**: Permissions that should only be given to trusted staff